OleVik/grav-theme-scholar/README.md

     - [ ] Across styles
   - [x] Print style
     - [ ] Print all, subset, or collection
+    - From .print or print-template?
+Or collection-template?
+    - If print-collection defined, and requested `.print` custom content type, then render the collection
+      - Handled by `handler` in scholar.php, method in Content API
   - [x] Remove dependency on color-mod-function
 - [x] Header- and paragraph-numbering (optional, via JS)
   - [x] Basic data in data-attribute/ARIA-attribute (`aria-label` = counter + title, not `aria-level`)